arghadeep25/Docker-Manual/README.md

 docker rm -f <container_id>
 ```

-If the Docker container ID is not know, use `docker container ps -a`.
+If the Docker container ID is not known, use `docker container ps -a`.
 This will output like,
 ```
 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```